CSC-DevOps/Containers/README.md

 ## Preqs

-You must be able to pass the `opunit` checks for virtualization, and `bakerx`, and `VirtualBox` installed.
+You must be able to pass the `opunit` checks for virtualization, and have `bakerx`, and `VirtualBox` installed.

 You can *import* this workshop as a notebook, or manually run the instructions in a terminal and editor.